-Picketing will take place every strike day from 8am to 1pm unless otherwise stated.
+Picketing will take place every strike day from 9:30am to 1pm unless otherwise stated.
 There are two main pickets at the the Queens Building and East Gate entrances on the Mile End campus.
 You can find the main picketing locations on the map below.
-There will also be other picketing locations at the Graduate Centre entrance on Bancroft Road, the Garrod Building on the Whitechapel campus, Dept W, and Lincoln’s Inn Fields.
+There will also be other picketing locations at the Graduate Centre entrance on Bancroft Road, the Garrod Building and the Blizard building on the Whitechapel campus, Dept W, and Lincoln’s Inn Fields.
 If you have not agreed to go to the other picketing locations with a group of colleagues, come to the main pickets on the Mile End campus to make sure you will be together with other picketers.
 While we encourage as many pickets as possible, it is important that colleagues are able to picket alongside each other.
 If you want to set up a picket outside any QMUL campuses, contact a picket supervisor to arrange any support such as leaflets, placards and banners.

 Find information about specific questions about picketing in the picket line guidance provided below.

 - What is/is not behind the picket line?